tomo835g/Deep-Learning-to-find-Superconductors/README.md

 ## How to prepare the data of superconductors
 First of all, you must get the data of superconductors from SuperCon.
 The file name must be `OXIDEMETALLICSearchR_1_[year].csv`, where year is 2009 or 2007.
 An example is `OXIDEMETALLICSearchR_1_2009.csv`, if the year is 2009.
 Or if the data year is 2018, the file name must be `OXIDEMETALLICSearchR_1.csv`.
+We recommend to save the data in separate directories according to the year in order not to overwrite.

 *Caution !*